 (The Salt Lake Tribune of January 1, 1899 says that Utah & Pacific was incorporated on August 19, 1898; two years before, the Salt Lake City Daily Tribune of January 1, 1897 says that the road was organized in March 1896.)

 August 20, 1898

-Utah & Pacific Railroad incorporated to build from Milford to Utah-Nevada line.
-Took over OSL&UN construction Milford to Uvada.
-During 1898, operated from Milford to Sulphur.
+Utah & Pacific Railroad was incorporated to build from Milford to Utah-Nevada line.
+The railroad took over previously completed OSL&UN construction from Milford to Uvada.
+During 1898, U&P operated from Milford to Sulphur.
 (Union Pacific internal history of LA&SL, on file in Salt Lake City public relations offices; copied on January 20, 1978)

 September 27, 1898

-Construction on the Utah & Pacific is about to start; the OSL has provided 10 box cars and engine 507.
+Construction on the Utah & Pacific was about to start; the OSL has provided 10 box cars and engine 507.
 (Salt Lake Daily Tribune, September 27, 1898)